Reverse Shoulder Replacement for arthritis and massive rotator cuff tears

 - Download this article in pdf format.

 The reverse total shoulder replacement arthroplasty enables experienced shoulder surgeons to treat patients with conditions that previously had no solution.
-These conditions include rotator cuff tear arthroplasty instability with anterosuperior escape pseudoparalysis and failures of surgery for arthritis and facture management.
+These conditions include rotator cuff tear arthropathy, instability with anterosuperior escape, pseudoparalysis, and failures of surgery for arthritis and facture management.

 Rotator cuff tear arthropathy (arthritis with a large cuff defect) is a devastating condition that seriously compromises the comfort and function of the shoulder.
 This condition is characterized by the irreparable loss of the rotator cuff tendons and destruction of the normal joint surface of the shoulder.
-Because these tissues cannot be restored the shoulder is often weak painful and unstable.
-Using special techniques and a reversed total shoulder design [Figure 1] qualified surgeons can improve the stability of the shoulder and enable the deltoid muscle to power it even in the absence of a normal rotator cuff.
+Because these tissues cannot be restored, the shoulder is often weak painful and unstable.
+Using special techniques and a reversed total shoulder design (See Fig. 1 and 2 ), qualified surgeons can improve the stability of the shoulder and enable the deltoid muscle to power it, even in the absence of a normal rotator cuff.

 Failed conventional shoulder joint replacements and failed fracture surgery may also be treatable using a reverse total shoulder replacement.

-In the normal shoulder the rotator cuff muscles including the supraspinatus help balance the ball of the arm bone (humeral head) in the socket against the upward pull of the deltoid muscle.
-[Figure 2].
+In the normal shoulder, the rotator cuff muscles, including the supraspinatus, help balance the ball of the arm bone (humeral head) in the socket against the upward pull of the deltoid muscle (See Fig. 3).

-In rotator cuff tear arthropathy the rotator cuff tendons that normally are interposed between the humeral head and the overlying coracoacromial arch become progressively thinned until the humeral head moves upwards and rubs against the bone of the arch.
-[Figure 3].
+In rotator cuff tear arthropathy, the rotator cuff tendons that normally are interposed between the humeral head and the overlying coracoacromial arch become progressively thinned until the humeral head moves upwards and rubs against the bone of the arch (See Fig. 4).

-In the early stages of rotator cuff tear arthropathy the humeral head remains centered in the socket (glenoid) in spite of a large rotator cuff tear [Figure 4].
-In later stages of rotator cuff tear arthropathy the humeral head migrates upwards but is stabilized by the overlying coracoacromial arch in spite of the lack of rotator cuff.
-[Figure 5].
-In the severe stage of rotator cuff tear arthropathy the humeral head is unstable migrating upwards and forwards because it is no longer held in position by the coracoacromial arch.
-This condition often arises after previous procedures such as an acromioplasty when performed in the presence of a large cuff tear.
-[Figure 6] In this situation the arm often cannot be raised from the side even though the deltoid muscle is working; this is called 'pseudoparalysis'.
+In the early stages of rotator cuff tear arthropathy, the humeral head remains centered in the socket (glenoid) in spite of a large rotator cuff tear (See Fig. 5).
+In later stages of rotator cuff tear arthropathy, the humeral head migrates upwards but is stabilized by the overlying coracoacromial arch in spite of the lack of rotator cuff (See Fig. 6).
+In the severe stage of rotator cuff tear arthropathy, the humeral head is unstable, migrating upwards and forwards because it is no longer held in position by the coracoacromial arch.
+This condition often arises after previous procedures, such as an acromioplasty performed in the presence of a large cuff tear (See Fig. 7).
+In this situation the arm often cannot be raised from the side even though the deltoid muscle is working; this is called 'pseudoparalysis'.

-After performing a clinical exam a shoulder surgeon experienced with rotator cuff tear arthropathy can suggest what type of surgery is most likely to be helpful to the individual with the condition.
-Individuals are most likely to benefit from this surgery if they are well motivated and in good health.
+After performing a clinical exam, a shoulder surgeon experienced with rotator cuff tear arthropathy can suggest what type of surgery is most likely to be helpful to the individual with the condition.
+Individuals are most likely to benefit from reverse shoulder replacement surger if they are well motivated and in good health.

 Shoulders with anterosuperior escape and pseudoparalysis (inability to actively raise the arm above 45 degrees) are considered for the reversed total shoulder prosthesis because other options may not provide sufficient stability for the humeral head (ball of the shoulder joint).
 The reversed total shoulder prosthesis is designed with a socket where the ball (head of the humerus) is normally located and a ball where the socket (glenoid) is usually located.
 This configuration adds stability so that the deltoid muscle can power the shoulder.

-The goal of reverse total shoulder replacement is to restore some function to the joint destroyed as a result of cuff tear arthropathy by providing stability and a fulcrum against which the deltoid muscle can help elevate the shoulder to a level where some basic shoulder functions can be performed.
+The goal of reverse total shoulder replacement is to restore some function to the joint destroyed by cuff tear arthropathy.
+Reverse total shoulder replacement restores function by providing stability and a fulcrum against which the deltoid muscle can help elevate the shoulder to a level where some basic shoulder functions can be performed.